Data Analytics and Statistics Hub

 Trend Analysis

-HCC has exceeded its degrees and certifications FY20 benchmark at this time and hopes to continue to reach this number going forward.
-HCC’s graduation and successful persistence rates are better than the state average.
+HCC continues to make progress in degrees and certificates conferred.
+HCC's graduation and persistence rates are better than the state and peer average.
 HCC's five-year strategic plan's targets are established with the Maryland Higher Education Commission (MHEC).
-Some targets cannot be updated until enrollment is finalized for the current year or the next MHEC cycle.
-The college has been on a successful track for the degree/certification completion target, but if enrollment declines, the measure would need to be adjusted accordingly.
+Some targets will not be updated until enrollment is finalized for the current year of the next MHEC cycle.
+The college has been on a successful track for degree/certificate completion.
+Enrollment has increased slightly (2.6% in fall and 6.4% in spring).

 Strategies